The reason for Ramadan is not to feel for the poor.

 Fasting helps us to focus and be in the right state to engage deeply with the Quran.

-And when we discover something new in the Quran, it’s like a second revelation.
+And when we discover something new, it’s like a second revelation.

 We start seeing things in a different light.
-And our private relationship with Allah gets stronger.
+And our intimate relationship with Allah gets stronger.

 We can’t prove to anyone what’s happening inside us.
 But it’s there.